DataVisHub/gojs-course/lessons/lesson-06-diagram-events.md

 ## Homework

-For homework, disable the save button and only enable saving when actual changes were made to the diagram.
+For homework, disable the save button and only enable saving when actual changes have been made to the diagram.
 Make sure to also disable it after the diagram has been saved.
 > HINT: Look for `Modified` DiagramEvent.